smv5047/smv5047/README.md

 <h1>:wave: Hi, I'm Steve Vandenburg</h1>

 I'm a Dad, DJ, and Developer.
-As a Full-Stack Developer I've built projects using React, Node, Vanilla JS, and Python.
+As a Full-Stack Developer I've built projects using React, Node, Vanilla JS, PostgreSQL and Python.
 I have extensive project management experience across enterprises large and small.
 From public companies to startups I've worked with cross-functional teams to deliver security and IT projects timely and on budget.
 I'm looking forward to my next challenge as a Developer.

 <h2>:star2: Why I'm a Developer</h2>